In Silico Functional Annotation of Rare CACNA1A Variants in Familial Hemiplegic Migraine

 December 2025 - Current

 ChanVar is a Python pipeline for gene-specific pathogenicity annotation of rare missense variants in CACNA1A.
-It's the first project in the MiSOF series and functions as the foundational variant annotation layer from which downstream MiSOF projects can draw per-variant functional context when modeling treatment trajectories in the migraine patient population.
+It's the first project in the MiSOF series and serves as the foundational variant annotation layer from which downstream projects can draw per-variant context when modeling treatment trajectories.

-The gap ChanVar targets is specific: generic variant pathogenicity predictors (CADD, SIFT, PolyPhen-2, REVEL, AlphaMissense) are trained on diverse variant-disease associations across the human proteome.
-They have no structural awareness of Cav2.1's domain architecture, no knowledge that voltage-sensor arginine residues operate under a distinct evolutionary and functional constraint relative to interdomain linkers, and no capacity to reflect the gain-of-function vs. loss-of-function mechanistic distinction that separates FHM1 from EA2 at the same locus.
-ChanVar is built around that specific biology.
+Generic variant pathogenicity predictors (CADD, SIFT, PolyPhen-2, REVEL, AlphaMissense) are trained on diverse variant-disease associations across the human proteome.
+They have no structural awareness of Cav2.1's domain architecture, no knowledge that voltage-sensor arginine residues operate under a distinct evolutionary and functional constraint relative to interdomain linkers, and no capacity to reflect gain-of-function vs. loss-of-function mechanistic distinction that separates FHM1 from EA2 at the same locus.
+ChanVar is built to target this gap.

-The 8 features composing the CPS are: gnomAD v4 allele frequency, FoldX/EvoEF2 thermodynamic stability change (ddG), local Ca-alpha RMSD in a +/-10 residue window, Jensen-Shannon divergence conservation from 87-vertebrate ortholog alignment, ACMG evidence code weights (PS3/BS3, PM2, PP3/BP4), ClinVar prior classification, CADD-PHRED, and Grantham physicochemical distance.
-Each feature is normalized to [0, 1] where 1 represents pathogenic evidence.
+The 9 features (as of the latest version) composing the CPS (Composite Pathogenicity Score) are: gnomAD v4 allele frequency, FoldX thermodynamic stability change (ΔΔG), local Cα RMSD in a ±10 residue window, Jensen-Shannon divergence conservation from 87-vertebrate ortholog alignment, domain membership, ClinVar prior classification (excluded for independent validation), CADD-PHRED, Grantham physicochemical distance, and (after expert feedback) pore-axis distance.
+Each feature is normalized to [0,1] where 1 represents likely pathogenic.
 The composite score is a weighted mean with 1,000-iteration bootstrap confidence intervals.
+Independent validation on 93 ClinVar missense variants (excluding the ClinVar prior feature) yields AUC = 0.751 (5-fold CV: 0.743 ± 0.125).
+As always, the pipeline and data are open source.

 Cheers,